Attenuation from the optical to the extreme ultraviolet by dust associated with broad absorption line quasars: the driving force for outflows: Abstract

 \section{Abstract}

-We use mid-IR to UV observations to derive a mean attenuation curve out to the rest-frame extreme ultraviolet (EUV) for `BAL dust' -- the dust causing the additional extinction of active galactic nuclei (AGNs) with broad absorption lines (BALQSOs).
-In contrast to the normal, relatively flat, mean AGN attenuation curve, BAL dust is well fit by a steeply rising, SMC-like curve.
-We confirm the shape of the theoretical Weingartner \& Draine SMC curve out to 700 \AA ~but the drop in attenuation at still shorter wavelengths is less than predicted.
-The identical attenuation curve for low-ionization BALQSOs (LoBALs) does not support them being a ``break out'' phase in the life of AGNs.
-Although attenuation in the optical due to BAL dust is low ($E(B-V) \sim 0.03 - 0.05$), the attenuation rises to one magnitude in the EUV because of the steep extinction curve.
-Here the dust optical depth is at the optimum value for radiative acceleration of dusty gas.
-Because the spectral energy distribution of AGNs peaks in the EUV where the optical depth is highest, the force on the dust dominates the acceleration of BAL gas.
-For LoBALs we get a negative attenuation curve in the optical.
-This is naturally explained if there is more light scattered into our line of sight in LoBALs compared with non-BALQSOs.
-We suggest that this and partial covering are causes of attenuation curves appearing to be steeper in the UV that the SMC curve.
+We derive a mean attenuation curve out to the rest-frame extreme ultraviolet (EUV) for ‘BAL dust’ – the dust causing the additional extinction of active galactic nuclei (AGNs) with broad absorption lines (BALQSOs).
+In contrast to the normal, relatively-flat, mean AGN attenuation curve, BAL dust is well fit by a steeply-rising, SMC-like curve.
+We confirm the shape of the theoretical Weingartner \& Draine SMC curve out to 700 Angstroms but the drop in attenuation at still shorter wavelengths is less than predicted. { The similar SMC-like attenuation curve for low-ionization BALQSOs (LoBALs) does not support the idea that they are an early phase in the life of an AGN when it is breaking out of a cocoon of star-forming dust.} Although the attenuation is only $E(B - V) \sim 0.03 - 0.05$ in the optical, it rises to one magnitude in the EUV, which is an optimum value for radiative acceleration of dusty gas.
+Because the spectral energy distribution of AGNs peaks in the EUV, the force on the dust dominates the acceleration of BAL gas. { Although the shape of the attenuation curve for LoBALs is similar to the shape for HiBALs, the LoBALs on average show negative attenuation in the optical.} This is naturally explained if there is more light scattered into our line of sight in LoBALs compared with non-BALQSOs.
+We suggest that this and partial covering are causes when attenuation curves appear to be steeper in the UV than an SMC curve.